 However, IT planning and management are critical to a successful, smooth changeover to a company restructuring due to M&A. A lack of IT planning could result in significant issues, and to make the most of a merger or acquisition, the technological strengths and weaknesses of both parties must be assessed and incorporated into forwarding planning.

 Risk and disruption can be dramatically reduced with research, planning, and coordinated communications, and IT plays a vital role in these activities.

-The IT team should gather all contracts, agreements, and commitments entered with outside vendors and service providers to establish transferability, assignment and termination clauses.
+The IT team should gather all contracts, agreements, and commitments from outside vendors and service providers to establish transferability, assignment, and termination clauses.
 Limiting the exposure of all parties in the transition is important, as is maintaining good relationships with vendors.
-Fully understanding the company’s commitments to outside entities is an important first step in the process.
+Fully understanding the company’s commitments to outside entities is an important first step.

-The IT department should also assess any existing internal contracts or commitments made to employees in the technology department, in order to include those commitments in the transition plan and to maintain transparent communications as much as possible.
+The IT department should also assess any existing internal contracts or commitments made to employees in the technology department to include those commitments in the transition plan and to maintain transparent communications as much as possible.